oda-hub/renku-graph-vis/README.md

 </div>

 The graph is dynamically updated while working in the session.
-In the example below, the execution of a notebook is started, and when this completes the graph is automatically re-loaded, including the execution that had just completed.
+In the example below, the execution of a notebook is started, and when this completes the graph is automatically re-loaded, including the latest execution.

 <div align="center">
 <img width="75%" src="readme_imgs/renkulab_execution_example_1.gif">
 </div>

 ***
-# Installation of the plugin
+# Plugin requirements

 Currently, the plugin is developed using the version `2.4.1` of [renku-python](https://github.com/SwissDataScienceCenter/renku-python).
 Please make sure such version is installed by running: